moondance-labs/tanssi-docs/learn/tanssi/network-features/staking.md

 Tanssi staking mechanics guarantee that the block producers for Tanssi and Tanssi-powered appchains are selected through a trustless and decentralized mechanism.
 They also incentivize the community to delegate to top-performing or engaged block producers.

 This page covers the fundamental concepts of Tanssi's staking mechanics and how it secures a decentralized block production set that drives network liveness for Tanssi appchains.
-For more information about Staking on Tanssi, check out the link below.

 <div style="text-align: center;">
   <a href="https://www.tanssi.network/post/dancebox-staking-guide" class="md-header__button md-typeset wrapper" aria-label="More About Staking">